 At Amherst, I teach classes in American and African American history, as well as core courses in the Black Studies curriculum.

-I am currently working on a book, entitled The Color of Development: Land, Liberalism and the Making of the Black Freedom Struggle (under contract, Columbia University Press).
+I am currently working on a book, entitled Black Belt Capitalism: A History of Race and Development in the Land of Shadows (under contract, Columbia University Press).
 This work argues that for much of the twentieth century, debates about the development of black owned land in the rural South structured African American visions of capitalist modernity and notions of freedom more generally.
 Spanning the New Deal, civil rights and Black Power eras and beyond, my work shows how a range of black intellectuals, grassroots activists and bureaucrats proposed a number of land-based strategies for challenging the southern economic order.
 Combining intellectual, policy and social movement history, The Color of Development traces efforts to theorize and build a more racially democratic infrastructure of capitalist development.
 This tradition of thought and practice—what I term “Black Belt capitalism”—was a critical, if overlooked dimension of both the black freedom struggle and African American intellectual life in the twentieth century.

 - Ph.D., University of Virginia, History (2016)